slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 You should learn:

-* basic concepts
+* Basic concepts
-* install ffmpeg and tools
+* Installing ffmpeg and tools
-* encode videos
+* Encoding videos
-* apply filters
+* Appling filters
-* debug videos
+* Analyzing videos

 ---